RonaldDPace/IT1025/Lab4/README.md

       The Client-Server model applies to TCP/IP by the client/computer/device dails the server's phone  it lisens for it's IP address         and port numbers inorder to send and recieve data.The connection will remain open until the client or server disconnects.

+      Layers are important to changing techology because, any layer can be changed without affecting other layers.

+      The types of applications that can run on "The Application Layer" are SMTP, FTP, HTTP, POP3, IMHP4, and SNMP.

 ##### Internet Security